-Global energy consumption grows by around 30% over the Outlook; the global economy nearly doubles in size; and energy intensity falls faster than at any time since at least 1965, and the energy mix shifts towards lower carbon fuels
+Global energy consumption grows by around one-third over the Outlook; energy intensity falls faster than at any time since at least 1965, and the energy mix shifts towards lower carbon fuels

 Annual growth in global energy consumption

-- World energy demand is projected to grow by 1.3% p.a. from 2015 to 2035.
-Virtually all of this growth comes from emerging economies, with China and India accounting for over half the increase.
+- World energy demand is projected to grow by 1.3% p.a. from 2016 to 2040.
+All of this growth comes from emerging economies, with China and India each accounting for over a quarter the increase.

-- Global energy intensity (the ratio of energy demand to GDP) is projected to decline by 2% p.a. over this period – faster than in any 20-year period since our data began in 1965.
+- Global energy intensity (the ratio of energy demand to GDP) is projected to decline by 1.9% p.a. over this period – faster than in any 25-year period since our data began in 1965.

-- Nuclear, hydro and other renewables together account for half of the growth in energy supplies over the next 20 years, with their share in primary energy rising from 15% to 23% by 2035.
+- Renewables provide 43% of the growth in energy over the Outlook; their share in primary energy rises from 4% today to 14% by 2040.

-- Global oil production becomes geographically more concentrated as low cost producers gain share.
-The Middle East, US, and Russia account for 63% of oil production in 2035, up from 56% in 2015.
+- Global oil production becomes geographically more concentrated as low-cost producers gain share.
+The Middle East, US, and Russia account for 69% of oil production in 2040, up from 60% in 2016.

-- Shale gas accounts for around two-thirds of the growth in global gas supplies over the Outlook and a quarter of global gas supplies by 2035.
+- Unconventional gas accounts for more than half of the growth in global gas supplies over the Outlook and almost a third of global gas supplies by 2040.

 - Liquefied natural gas more than doubles over the Outlook, overtaking gas shipped inter-regionally by pipeline.

 - CO2 emissions from energy use continue to grow, rising by 10% by 2040.